Promotion, Dissemination, and Practical Application of Results and Findings in the Field of Physical Activity for Persons with Disabilities

 Development Series

-NAFAPA is excited to launch a new Early Career Development Series, designed to support emerging scholars and professionals as they navigate fellowships, job applications, and the publishing process.
-Each session is hosted virtually and features experienced panelists ready to share insider tips and strategies.
+From 2025–2026, NAFAPA launched a new Early Career Development Series, designed to support emerging scholars and professionals as they navigate fellowships, job applications, and the publishing process.
+Each session featured experienced panelists ready to share insider tips and strategies.

 Pitching on Paper